JPMorgan Chase and Wells Fargo face customer anger over stimulus checks

 "This is the date on which the IRS will provide the funds to the banks and credit unions to further make available to recipients," Nacha said in the statement.
 "The Nacha Rules require the banks and credit unions to make the funds available to the account holders by 9:00 a.m. local time on the settlement date; again, in this case, March 17."

 It added, "The IRS chose the date of March 17, which is the date on which the IRS intends for settlement to occur."
 It added that the payments should clear into accounts at 8:30 a.m.
-Eastern time on March 17.
+ET on March 17.

 "This is literally the moment in time when the money will be transferred from the government to banks' and credit unions' settlement accounts at the Federal Reserve," the group added.